omcodedthis/EnvGPT/README.md

 # EnvGPT
 EnvGPT is an AI chatbot built & hosted on [Steamship.](https://www.steamship.com/) It acts as a assistant / consultant that answers the user's queries with an environmental viewpoint.
 It has the ability to lookup various terms, translate text, summarise text as required to answer the user's queries using [OpenAI's](https://openai.com/) Large Language Models.
 It takes into consideration the environment wherever possible & includes it in its reply to the user.
+This is an early preview of AI-based software.

 ## Demo